…Now teach these truths to other trustworthy people who will be able to pass them on to others.” – 2 Timothy 2:2

 - Guest worship leader, successfully leading with existing volunteers and worship leaders in various settings.

-- Published writer authoring the book, The Six Hats of the Worship Leader, a writer for Churchleaders.com, Sharefaith.com (100k subscribers, Worship Musician Magazine, Essential Worship, ChristianityToday.com on leadership, and for HighCalling.org on the workplace, ChurchMarketingSucks.com as well as various guest blog posts and articles (2011-2017).
+- Author and writer: Authored the book, The Six Hats of the Worship Leader which is currently used in Christian colleges for worship training.
+Articles appear on Churchleaders.com, Sharefaith.com (100k subscribers), Worship Musician Magazine, Essential Worship, ChristianityToday.com on leadership, HighCalling.org on the workplace, and ChurchMarketingSucks.com (2011-2018).

-- Speaker/presenter at conferences on worship leading and social networking: National Worship Leader Conference (2012-2016), The Worship Conference (2012), The Forge Conference, Ocean Grove, NJ; The School of Worship, Murrieta, CA; Unbreakable Family Conference, Wildomar, CA (2011).
+- Speaker/Presenter: Presented at conferences on worship leading and social networking: National Worship Leader Conference (2012-2017), The Worship Conference (2012), The Forge Conference, Ocean Grove, NJ; The School of Worship, Murrieta, CA; Unbreakable Family Conference, Wildomar, CA (2011).
 WorshipTogether.com, Overland Park, KS; All About Worship Retreat, Olathe, KS.
 (2010).
 IdeaCamp, Irvine, CA; Saddleback Worship Conference, Lake Forest, CA (2008).
 Currently teaching webinars with Worship Team Training.

-- Director of communications for a multi-site, multi-venue megachurch, developing a web presence, social media, and branding as well as creation of internal systems to organize the flow of communication at all levels.
+- Director of Communications: Led department for a multi-site, multi-venue megachurch, developing a web presence, social media, and branding as well as creation of internal systems to organize the flow of communication at all levels.
 (2003-2007, 2013-2014)

-- Freelance work, consulting in social networking (2010-2015) developing online presence and systems to manage social media, copywriting for a technology company, and authoring blog posts for clients.
+- Freelance Creative: Consultant in social networking (2010-2015) developing online presence and systems to manage social media, copywriting for a technology company, and authoring blog posts for clients.

-- Center for Church Communication, Regional Network Coordinator (ChurchMarketingSucks.com) assisting churches as a volunteer in the Southern California area.
+- Center for Church Communication: Writer and Regional Network Coordinator (ChurchMarketingSucks.com) assisting churches as a volunteer in the Southern California area.
 (2010-2011)

 - Executive management team: served to help oversee and develop budgets and strategic planning for a megachurch (2003-2007).